DD2480-Group26/DD2480-CI/README.md

 * The implementation code is located in [`ci/src/main/java`](ci/src/main/java).
 * The tests are located in [`ci/src/test/java`](ci/src/test/java).

-# Statement of contributions
-### Individual
-Elisabeth: Notification with email, unit test for notification, PushStatus.

-Victor: JGit library, git connection, clone… , and unit test for the pull/checkout command.

-Julia: Implement a handler for incoming http requests to our server.
-Checking and parsing payload.
-Test compilation status for committed code.

-Carl: Gradle, build history (P7).

-Hemen: Implement the function for test code on commit.

 ### Build history (P7)
 * Links to all build logs can be found by going to `/builds`, e.g. http://localhost:8080/builds.
 * An individual build log can be accessed by going to `/builds/<dateofbuild>.txt`, e.g. http://localhost:8080/builds/2022-02-14T18-00-04.txt.